Taking A Flight With A Mobility Scooter Or Wheelchair

 How Many Mobility Aids Am I Allowed To Bring?

-Mobility aids up to two may be carried for free.
-The airline should accept it as one of the two pieces of mobility equipment you need to go where you’re going since it pertains to the whole of your vacation and not just the trip.
+Up to two mobility aids may be carried for free.
+The airline should accept them as one of the two pieces of mobility equipment you need to go where you’re going since they pertain to the whole of your vacation and not just the trip.

 You can carry as much medical gear and supplies as you need.
 If you often use drugs, certain airlines may require a medical certificate.
-If you bring more than 100ml of medications in liquid or gel form through security, you must obtain a certificate.
-Safeguarding your possessions Any harm to mobility aids is the responsibility of the airlines.
+You must obtain a certificate if you bring more than 100ml of medications in liquid or gel form through security.
+Safeguarding your possessions: Any harm to mobility aids is the responsibility of the airlines.
 You may get extra insurance even if the maximum compensation is around £1,300.

 Taking A Flight With Power Chairs

 Passengers should be ready for any airline workers to transport an electric wheelchair to the aeroplane hold when checking one in.
 We advise you to ask that no porters be permitted to move your valuable wheelchair through the airport.
 Put the gearbox in “neutral” to make it simpler to push.
 Apply a tiny piece of electrical tape to both sides of the connector after removing the connection that connects your chair to the battery.
-Even better, if the power connection breaks, it will be simple to travel with just your hand baggage.
+Even better, if the power connection breaks, travelling with just your hand baggage will be simple.
 The “joystick” should be simple to remove, if possible.
 When you get on the plane, could you bring it with you?
 The joystick is shielded in this manner.
 If a joystick is not protected, it is vulnerable to injury.

 Jacob Whitmore